 In all of the many books and webpages I’ve read since my Endometriosis diagnosis, I’ve read the same stats over and over.
-1 in 10 women will develop Endometriosis.
-176 million women affected worldwide.
+1 in 10 people born with a uterus will develop Endometriosis.
+176 million affected worldwide.
 But where did those stats come from?
 When were they last updated?
 How do they track it?

 After scouring the web, I finally found some of the sources of those figures, but nothing that actually gives me a current number of diagnoses around the world today:

 But the term “women” is no longer an accurate reflection regarding the statistics.
 There are non-binary, transgender, others who do not identify as women, and even cis-men who suffer with Endometriosis.